ThumbTacc/Rid/README.md

 ## Introduction
 Rid is a custom Discord bot created for the RidMC [Discord server](https://discord.gg/P6dgPQ).
-The bot includes basic moderation, server information, and giveaway features, and is intended to be used only by staff members.
+The bot includes basic moderation, server information, and (upcoming) giveaway features, and is intended to be used only by staff members.

 ## Usage
 Please feel free to clone this repository and use Rid as long as: